-- Current service cost the increase in liabilities as a result of years of service earned this year, it is allocated in the CIES to the services for which the employee or officer worked.
-The current service cost is based on the latest available actuarial valuation. - Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years.
-Past service costs are debited to the net cost of policing in the CIES as part of the service for which the employee or officer worked. - Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid.
+• Current service cost - the increase in liabilities as a result of years of service earned this year, it is debited to the net cost of services in the Comprehensive Income and Expenditure Statement (CIES).
+The current service cost is based on the latest available actuarial valuation.

+- Past service cost the increase in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years.
+Past service costs are debited to the net cost of services in the CIES. - Interest cost the expected increase in the present value of liabilities during the year as they move one year closer to being paid.
 It is charged to the Financing and Investment Income and Expenditure line in the CIES.
 The interest cost is based on the discount rate and the present value of the scheme liabilities at the beginning of the period. - The return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions.
 They are charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Contributions paid to the four pension funds cash paid as employer's contributions to the pension fund in settlement of liabilities.
 These are not accounted for as an expense.